zng-ui/zng/TODO/_current.md

 # Touch Events

+* Context menu opens at the mouse cursor position on long press.
+    - It also does not close on tap out.
+    - Issue is probably in `LAYERS`.

 * We want the same gesture in combo box of clicking and dragging to the option.
     - Maybe use the swipe/fling gesture?